Murugan-12/GoX-Coding-Standard/document.md

     ```javascript
     let isLoggedIn = true;
     ```
-    in javascript camelcase is preferred while naming variables and functions.
+    in javascript, camelcase is preferred while naming variables and functions.
   #### snake_lower_case
-  - snake*lower_case combines words by replacing each space with an underscore (*) and all the other letters are lower cased.
+  - snake*lower_case combines words by replacing each space with an underscore (*) and all the other letters are lowercased.
   - Example
     ```python
     is_variable = True